Vargha-Kh/Vargha-Kh/README.md

 - This tool have multiple forms of paraphrasing modes and different grammar in English for paraphrasing.
 #### [Deep Utils](https://github.com/pooya-mohammadi/deep_utils) Project
 - This repository contains the most frequently used deep learning models and functions.
 Deep_Utils is still under heavy development, so take into consideration that many features may change in the future.

+#### [X-ray chest covid detection using active learning] (https://github.com/Vargha-Kh/Covid-19-detection)
+- This our work with x-ray chest covid datasets.
+Using active learning we managed to build a classifier with 99% accuracy to detect covid symptoms in images.
+In both Keras and PyTorch frameworks.

 #### [Bread Counter](https://github.com/Vargha-Kh/Bread_Counter) Project
 - This algorithm is based on YOLO object detection and will count the every breadough that will enter into the oven of the bakery.
 The purpose of this software is to check whether the bakery will bake the correct amount of the bread that the goverment gave them flour based on that amount.